 Although this system is deliberately designed to make the full range of Celery config available as needed, keep in mind that Celery exposes many knobs, many combinations of which are not compatible with each other.
 However, workloads also differ widely.
 If you are running many jobs with very long-running or very short-running tasks, for instance, and you are already comfortable tuning Celery, you might find that changing some of the settings works better for your case.

 There are several available tools for monitoring and debugging your queues and workers.
-First, of course, is Dagit, which will display event logs and the stdout/stderr from your runs.
+First, of course, is the Dagster UI, which will display event logs and the stdout/stderr from your runs.
 You can also observe the logs generated by your broker and by the worker processes.

 To debug broker/queue level issues, you should use the monitoring tools provided by the broker you're running.
 RabbitMQ includes a monitoring API and has first class support for Prometheus & Grafana integration in production.